orassayag/movies-library/README.md

 # Movies Library

 Built in November 2018.
-Angular 1.6 + Webpack + ES6 + Bootstrap 4 - A simple movie library project.
+A simple movie library project built using Angular.js 1.6 + Webpack + ES6 + Bootstrap 4.

 ## Getting Started

 Clone the project to your computer.
 Steps to view the solution:
-1. Open server project on IDE (I used VS CODE).
+1. Open server project on IDE (I used VSCode).
-2. Terminal: npm start.
+2. In the terminal: npm start.
 Happy testing! :)

 ### Prerequisites

-You'll need to install VS Code, Node, and clone the project, run npm i + node index.js
+You'll need to install VSCode, Node, and clone the project, and in the terminal run npm i + node index.js

 ## Built With

-* [AngularJs 1.6](https://code.angularjs.org/1.6.10/docs/guide) - The web framework used - client side.
+* [Angular.js 1.6](https://code.angularjs.org/1.6.10/docs/guide) - The web framework used - client side.

 ## Contributing